 Both have advantages and I won’t make an argument for which decision is better in this discussion.
 What I will say is that having a documented test strategy and an understanding of test coverage is essential if you need to rapidly bring up a new production facility.
 Typical automated test equipment can take months to fabricate – even if you are duplicating an existing design.

 Having a clearly documented test strategy can allow you to fully understand the impact of excluding specific tests or substituting others.
-Sometimes this means asking yourself tough questions early in the design process, like: Can you use a flying-probe continuity test in lieu of comprehensive in-circuit board test?
+Sometimes this means asking yourself tough questions early in the design process, like: Can you use a flying-probe continuity test in lieu of a comprehensive in-circuit board test?
 If you don’t test a sub-assembly, will any failure be caught in a final system test?
 Having a comprehensive test strategy and Design for Testability (DFT) analysis from the product design can make these decisions much easier and defendable for deviations required from regulating bodies.